 What is an AED and What is it Used For?

 Automated External Defibrillators, also known as an AED, is a device that non-medical personnel can use to administer electrical shocks to someone experiencing a heart attack.
 When someone goes into cardiac arrest or their heart stops beating, AEDs should be used within the first 2-3 minutes for it to be most effective to save someone's life.

 Before automatic defibrillators were made available to the public, you would have to wait for a paramedic to come with a manual defibrillator and by that time, it may not be as effective.
 AEDs have given people experiencing heart attacks a better chance of receiving help from a heart attack before an ambulance is able to arrive at a scene.
-Most modern day defibrillators are small, portable, and easy to use.
+Most modern-day defibrillators are small, portable, and easy to use.
 For patients at higher risk for sudden cardiac arrest, there is an AED called the Zoll Life Vest wearable defibrillator that constantly monitors heart patterns and activity.
-AEDs have come a long way and have been more technologically developed compared when the first AED came out.
-The Defibtech Lifeline is the only AED with color and full motion video.
+AEDs have come a long way and have been more technologically developed compared to when the first AED came out.
+The Defibtech Lifeline is the only AED with color and full-motion video.

 Other Types of Defibrillators (Not Just AEDS)